Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 ## Introduction

-A fractional delay filter is a common digital signal processing (DSP) algorithm found in many applications including digital receivers in modems and is required for timing synchronization.
+The fractional delay filter, a common digital signal processing (DSP) algorithm, is used in many applications, including digital receivers in modems.
+It is essential for timing synchronization.

-The *Fractional Delay Farrow Filter* design has already been implemented for the AIE architecture.
+The *Fractional Delay Farrow Filter* design is already implemented for the AIE architecture.

-Before starting this tutorial on migrating the design from AIE to AIE-ML architecture, it is essential to understand the Farrow Filter and its implementation details with the AIE architecture.
-This understanding will lay a foundation for grasping the differences and considerations involved in the migration process.
+Before starting this tutorial on migrating the design from AIE to AIE-ML architecture, understand the Farrow Filter and its implementation details with the AIE architecture.
+This understanding provides a foundation for grasping the differences and considerations involved in the migration process.

-Please study this tutorial **[Fractional Delay Forrow Filter Targeting AIE Architecture](../../../AIE/Design_Tutorials/15-farrow_filter/README.md)** to understand the following:
+Study this tutorial **[Fractional Delay Forrow Filter Targeting AIE Architecture](../../../AIE/Design_Tutorials/15-farrow_filter/README.md)** to understand the following:

 1. What is a Farrow Filter?
 2. Requirements and AIE System Partitioning
 3. AI Engine Implementation and Optimization

-Now that you have familiarized yourself with the Farrow Filter and its implementation in the AIE architecture, you are ready to migrate the farrow filter to the AIE-ML architecture.
+Now that you are familiar with the Farrow Filter and its implementation in the AIE architecture, you are ready to migrate the farrow filter to the AIE-ML architecture.

 The design requirements are identical here as you are simply migrating the design to AIE-ML architecture: